awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-Configuration-File-Details.md

  Many of these fields can include a `measurement` sections that lists the metrics you want to collect for that resource\.
 These `measurement` sections can either specify the complete metric name such as `swap_used`, or just the part of the metric name that will be appended to the type of resource\.
 For example, specifying `reads` in the `measurement` section of the `diskio` section causes the `diskio_reads` metric to be collected\.
 + `collectd` – Optional\.
 Specifies that you want to retrieve custom metrics using the `collectd` protocol\.
 You use `collectd` software to send the metrics to the CloudWatch agent\.
 For more information about the configuration options available for collectd, see [Retrieve Custom Metrics with collectd](CloudWatch-Agent-custom-metrics-collectd.md)\.
++ `ethtool` – Optional\.
+Specifies that you want to retrieve network metrics using the `ethtool` plugin\.
+This plugin can import both the metrics collected by the standard ethtool utility, as well as network performance metrics from Amazon EC2 instances\.
+For more information about the configuration options available for ethtool, see [Collect network performance metrics](CloudWatch-Agent-network-performance.md)\.
 + `cpu` – Optional\.
 Specifies that CPU metrics are to be collected\.
 This section is valid only for Linux instances\.
 You must include at least one of the `resources` and `totalcpu` fields for any CPU metrics to be collected\.
 This section can include the following fields:
   + `resources` – Optional\.
 Specify this field with a value of `*` to cause per\-cpu metrics are to be collected\.
 The only allowed value is `*`\.
   + `totalcpu` – Optional\.
 Specifies whether to report cpu metrics aggregated across all cpu cores\.
 The default is true\.